Josfyn-06/LITA_Capstone_Project-1/README.md

 - Power BI for visualisation

 ## Data Cleaning and Preparation
-In this phase of my analysis, i performed the following actions
+In this phase of my analysis, i performed the following actions;
+- Data loading
+-